 The ADHD and Neurodevelopment pathways in Adults and Children and Young People services continue to be monitored closely against our trajectory to 4 week waiting times targets.
 Services are currently undergoing transformation as we move all Neurodevelopment services onto a standalone unit in our clinical system and this will disrupt our reporting between now and the start of the new calendar year.
 Interim measures enable us to manually report across the two units as we manage this transition.
 For December, our adult's service is reporting 4,913 adults on the waiting list against a trajectory of 5,267.
-The metric measuring performance against the Children and Young (CYP) People's Neurodevelopment waiting list trajectory is reporting against the proposed target and is reporting 2,661 CYP waiting against the target of 2,194.
+The metric measuring performance against the Children and Young (CYP) People's Neurodevelopment waiting list trajectory is reporting against the target of 2,194.
 This is primarily due to the delays to recruitment of the additional staffing required to deliver the trajectory.
 The Care Group have redeveloped the trajectory to support with the delivery of the 4 weeks wait and the revised draft has been presented however has not yet been approved.